RocketSurgeon226/How-to-Build-the-Ultimate-Machine-for-Content-Creation/README.md

-# How to Build the Ultimate Machine for Content Creation
+# How to Build a PC (Personal Computer AKA Machine)
 ## created by Adam Smith
 Learn to build a PC (Personal Computer AKA Machine) for content creation such as gaming/streaming, music production, video/image editing, and coding.